Work with IJRC

 • relevant past or current work with human rights or social justice organizations.

-To apply, please email a cover letter, resume, and writing sample to Lisa Reinsberg, Executive Director at email@example.com by October 31, 2014 or no later than one month prior to any external funding application deadline.
+To apply, please email a cover letter, resume, and writing sample to Lisa Reinsberg, Executive Director at email@example.com no later than three months prior to the desired start date or any external funding application deadline.
 In your cover letter, please indicate your availability, specifying the anticipated duration and starting date of the fellowship.

-The International Justice Resource Center is accepting applications to fill a key volunteer position.
-The Administrative Volunteer will work with IJRC’s Executive Director to research, design and help implement strategies to successfully increase charitable support from foundations, individuals and corporations; plan and organize local events; and build relationships with other non-profit organizations.
+The International Justice Resource Center is accepting applications for a key volunteer position that will provide the selected individual with opportunities to contribute to human rights while learning about non-profit administration.
+The Administrative Volunteer will work with IJRC’s Executive Director to research, design, and help implement strategies to successfully increase charitable support for IJRC; plan and organize local events; build relationships with other non-profit organizations; and assist in other areas of IJRC’s administration.

 The ideal volunteer will be a self-starter familiar with the Bay Area who has experience in a non-profit setting.